DataDog/documentation/content/en/service_management/workflows/build.md

 ## Publish a workflow

-Scheduled or triggered workflows don't trigger automatically until you've published them.
+Scheduled and triggered workflows don't trigger automatically until you've published them.
 To publish the workflow, click **Publish** from the workflow's page.

 Published workflows accrue costs based on workflow executions.
 For more information, see the [Datadog Pricing page][4].